 Table above is data of first ten Huskies players.
 We also count data of other teams.
 Then we use the formula:

 Rppass=SppasssusSppass*100%

 to calculate the ratio of player p’s passing success.
-This concerns as one of the indexed to evaluate the individual ability of players.
+This concerns as one of the indices to evaluate the individual ability of players.

 Duel Data